raditya1117/HoneyBadger/fastapi-testing/article.md

 # Error Handling in FastAPI
-Errors and exceptions are inevitable in any software and FastAPI applications are no exception.
-It is imporant to implement robust error-handling mechanim in FasAPI applications as errors can disrupt the normal flow of execution, expose sensitive information, and lead to poor user experience.
+Errors and exceptions are inevitable in any software, and FastAPI applications are no exception.
+It is important to implement robust error-handling mechanisms in FasAPI applications as errors can disrupt the normal flow of execution, expose sensitive information, and lead to a poor user experience.

-In this article, we will discuss the different types of errors in FastAPI to help you understand their causes and effects.
-We will also discuss the different ways to implement error handling in FastAPI using in-built methods and custom exception classes.
-Finally, we will discuss some FastAPI error handling best practices to help you build robust APIs.
+In this article, we will discuss the different types of FastAPI errors to help you understand their causes and effects.
+We will also discuss various methods for implementing error handling in FastAPI, including built-in methods and custom exception classes.
+Finally, we will discuss some best practices for FastAPI error handling to help you build robust APIs.

 ## What are errors and exceptions in FastAPI?